german691/teachy_backend/README.md

-# teachy_backend
+# teachy_classroom
- Prototype backend application for managing grades, coursework, and academic activities in educational institutions.
+ Prototype application for managing grades, coursework, and academic activities in educational institutions